brun@taylor:/courses/EDS214$ ls -l

 A little bit of terminology

-: This is a user interface that lets you interact with a computer.
+Command Line Interface (CLI): This is a user interface that lets you interact with a computer.
 It is a legacy from the early days of computers.
-Now a days computers have graphical user interfaces instead (MacOSX, Windows, Linux, …)Terminal
+Now a days computers have graphical user interfaces instead (MacOSX, Windows, Linux, …)Terminal: It is a an application that lets you run a command line interface.
+It used to be a physical machine connected to a mainframe computerShell: It is the program that runs the command line.
+There are many different shells, the most common (an default on most system) beingbash(Bourne Again SHell)

 Not convinced?
 Check this out: the CLI pitch